-Tahini is the second most important ingredient in hummus, right after the chickpeas.
-It is eaten by hundreds of millions, everyday, from China to Greek and Africa.
-Only, in some yet evolving part of the world, it is rear and of law quality
+Tahini is the second most important ingredient in hummus, right after the chickpeas of course.
+It is eaten by hundreds of millions, everyday, from China to Greek and from Africa to California.
+Only, in some yet evolving part of the world, it is rear and law in quality

 They say there’s a war between civilizations going on.
 I’m not sure about that.
 The way I see it, there is definitely such virtual gap, separating people from one another – but it has nothing to do with politics or beliefs.

-To make long things short: there are only two kinds of pople: those who knows what REAL tahini tastes like, and those who do not.
+To make long story short – when it comes to tahini there are only two kinds of people: those who knows what real tahini tastes like, and those who do not.

 Tahini: an ancient queen